* Images shown are of mature plants

 Dwarf Thuja Shrub

-If you're looking for a green plant to accent a rock garden, as a border or even to form a hedge, the Hetz Midget Aborvitae is the perfect solution.
-An evergreen plant, it retains its foliage—flat sprays that are soft and leafy to the touch—year round.
+If you're looking for a green plant to accent a rock garden, as a border or even to form a hedge, the Hetz Midget Arborvitae is the perfect solution.
+An evergreen plant, it retains its foliage?—flat sprays that are soft and leafy to the touch?—year round.
 Its versatility renders it useful in so many applications.

 Beautiful and Hardy

-This conifer is both beautiful and hardy.
+This arborvitae is both beautiful and hardy.
 It produces inconspicuous green cones that remain well hidden among the bluish-green foliage.
-It is also resistant to mites, bagworms and canker, meaning you'll have little worry when it comes to diseases and insects.
-However, don't be surprised if it attracts deer to your yard as they tend to find it a good snack.
-Just get the camera ready for some real Kodak moments.
-You can reasonably expect the Hetz Midget Arborvitae to last on the upwards of 30 years with exceptional care.
+It is also resistant to mites, bagworms, and cankers, meaning you'll have little worry when it comes to diseases and insects.
+While it isn't deer resistant, you can keep the snacking deer away by using a deer repellent.
+You can reasonably expect the Hetz Midget Arborvitae to last upwards of 30 years with exceptional care.